Disclosure: PCBuildRanked earns from qualifying Amazon purchases through affiliate links in this article.

 Samsung 990 Pro 1TB NVMe

 The Samsung 990 Pro uses Samsung’s in-house MJX controller and V-NAND to reach 7,450/6,900 MB/s sequential reads and writes — the practical ceiling for PCIe 4.0 x4.
-Its 1,550K random read IOPS figure is what determines system responsiveness for OS tasks; at that level, the drive never becomes a perceptible bottleneck.
+Its 1,550K random read IOPS figure determines system responsiveness for OS tasks; at that level, the drive is never a perceptible bottleneck.

 Install Windows 11 and your primary game library on this drive.
 When 1TB fills — and with modern AAA titles at 80-150GB per install, it will — the B650 Tomahawk’s second CPU-connected M.2 slot accepts another drive at full PCIe 4.0 x4 speeds.